 Student Initiative Funding

-The Office of Campus Life is committed to ensuring that students’ on-campus experiences are vibrant, inclusive, safe, and healthy.
+Campus Life is committed to ensuring that students’ on-campus experiences are safe, inclusive, and fun.
 In order to foster the creation of programming that meets the diverse interests of students, there are a number of funding sources available to Bates students to support student programming and ideas.
-This includes support for healthy and engaging events and programs on campus where alcohol can be consumed safely by students who are 21+.
+This includes support for engaging events and programs on campus where alcohol can be consumed responsibly by students who are 21+.

-The following funding sources are provided by the Office of Campus Life, as well as other campus partners – see the section headings to determine which entity administers a given funding source.
+The following funding sources are provided by Campus Life, as well as other campus partners – see the section headings to determine which entity administers a given funding source.
 Depending on your idea, you may qualify for one or more funding sources!